 The Mountain Shadows Residenceis anchored on a steeply sloping site with sweeping views of Colorado Springs and Cheyenne Mountain.
 The family lost their previous home on this site in the Waldo Canyon Fire in the summer of 2012.
 The design of the new home was generated by combining the operational and functional requirements of a large modern family with the commanding and unique qualities of the site.
 With distinctly modern styling the home presents itself at different scales depending on how one approaches the house or views it from on and off the site.
 The simplified exterior material pallet of stucco and steel supports this balance of scale.
 On the interior, the floors are open and spatially connected both horizontally and vertically through clerestory openings and thresholds, which allows the play of light throughout the day to change the character of the rooms.

 Boulder, Colorado 2015 ____

-The Pine Street Residenceproject was an extensive remodel and addition to an existing house in Boulder for a local restaurant owner and his family.
+The Pine Street Residence project was an extensive remodel and addition to an existing house in Boulder for a local restaurant owner and his family.
 The family requested a home that reflected the style and feel of the homes they grew up with in London.
-The styling is a mix high modern elements inserted into a classically styled home.
-Deeply sculpted trim details and doors, oil finished floors, and an old porch post holding up the stair landing are balanced with honed carrara marble islands and polished brass pendants over the custom twelve foot long dining table.
+The styling is a mix of modern elements inserted into a classically styled home.
+Deeply sculpted trim details and doors, oil finished floors, and an old porch post holding up the stair landing are balanced with honed Carrara marble islands and polished brass pendants over the custom twelve-foot long dining table.

 The renovation and addition to a 1920’s woodframed bungalow was centered around connecting the house to the extensive backyard.
 The addition of the house consisted of a new basement rec room, kitchen/living room, and second floor master suite.
 The renovation of the original house included a new electrical system, lighting, and in-floor radiant heating.
 The aesthetic goal of the project was to blend the historic styling of the old house with a fresh contemporary feel.